amonks/rpi-setup/_posts/2013-12-9-rpi-talk-to-api.md

 ---

-#	talk to an api from raspberry pi -- work in progress
+#	talk to an api from raspberry pi

 I'm pretty into web development, so I'm really excited by using the rpi to connect data from physical sensors to a server.